ezodude/orra/examples/dependabot/README.md

   http://127.0.0.1:1430/workflow/discover_dependencies
 ```

+> **Note**
-**NOTE**: Every step requires a different payload to execute successfully.
-E.g. `research_updates` requires a list of
+> Every step requires a different payload to execute successfully.
-dependencies to research, `draft_issues` requires a list of researched dependencies to draft issues for, etc.
+> E.g. `research_updates` requires a list of dependencies to research, `draft_issues` requires a list of researched
+> dependencies to draft issues for, etc.